dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > models::UserGroupResponse get_user_group(group_id)
 Get user group

-Get a user group by ID  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Get a user group by ID  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters